Azure/Service-Fabric-Troubleshooting-Guides/Deployment/how-to-configure-azure-devops-for-service-fabric-arm-deployments.md

 ## Requirements

 - ARM template for cluster or application deployment.
 See [Service Fabric ARM templates](#service-fabric-arm-templates) for more information.
+- Template storage location.
+See [Storage locations](#storage-locations) for more information.
 - Azure Devops project.
 - For Service Fabric application deployments:
   - Sfpkg package for the application.
-  - Accessible URL location for the application package.
-This can be a public URL or a URL that is accessible from the pipeline.
+  - Sfpkg storage location.
+See [Storage locations](#storage-locations) for more information.

 ## Process

-- Create or use an existing [ARM template](#service-fabric-arm-templates) for cluster or application deployment.
+- Create or use an existing [ARM template](#service-fabric-arm-templates) for cluster or application deployment and upload to accessible location.
 - For Service Fabric application deployments, create an sfpkg package for the application and upload to an accessible URL location.
 - Create or use an existing [Azure Devops project](#requirements).
 - In ADO create a [New YAML pipeline](#new-yaml-pipeline).
 - Add [ARM template deployment task](#add-arm-template-deployment-task) to the pipeline.
 - Deploy the pipeline.
 - Verify / [Troubleshoot](#troubleshooting) the deployment.

+## Storage locations

+The following are some of the options available for storage locations for ARM templates and sfpkg packages.
+The azure storage account and github repository options are the most common.
+If using an Azure storage account, a SAS token can be appended to url for secure access.
+The deployment agent will need access to the storage location to download the ARM template and sfpkg package.
+The storage location can be a public URL or a URL that is accessible from the pipeline.

+- Azure Storage Account.
+See [How to deploy private ARM template with SAS token](https://learn.microsoft.com/azure/azure-resource-manager/templates/secure-template-with-sas-token?tabs=azure-powershell).
+- github repository.
+- Azure Devops repository.
+- Azure Devops pipeline artifact.

 ## Service Fabric ARM templates